Is EMS Training Safe? Side Effects and Who Should Avoid It

 Leave real recovery between hard sessions.
 Because CK peaks days after training, the same guideline recommends at least a four-day gap between intense EMS sessions so muscle has time to recover instead of stacking damage on damage.

 Train under qualified, licensed supervision.
 EMS is not a plug-in-and-go home gadget for beginners.
 The position statement calls for trainers with dedicated WB-EMS education and close, one-to-one or one-to-two supervision that keeps you in view and within reach throughout the session.
 A good instructor sets the intensity conservatively, watches how you respond, and dials things back when needed.
 Training on certified equipment with a properly trained coach, for example a supervised session in a Visionbody EMS suit, is a large part of what separates safe EMS from risky EMS.
+If you decide a home suit is right for you, the Visionbody uses app controlled intensity so you can start low and build up gradually, and code ROUTINES50 takes $56.70 off.

 Hydrate before and after.
 Good hydration supports the kidneys as they clear the by-products of muscle work.
 The guideline suggests drinking roughly 250 to 500 ml of fluid before and after training.
 Turning up dehydrated, hungover, or after a night of poor sleep is exactly the wrong way to meet a high-intensity stimulus.